sgladkoff/goldpan-ru/docs/interpretisto.md

 ![Participant UI 1](ui_participant_1.png)

 ### Interpreter

-The role of an interpreter, essential for any multilingual conference.

 As an **Interpreter**, you can stream audio if your **On Air** switch is on.
 Your audio is streamed in a specific channel, audible only to **Participants** and **Attendees**  who have switched on the appropriate interpretation language option, as well as to other **Interpreters** of your language pair.